nystudio107/craft-webperf/README.md

 ## Webperf Overview

-Webperf uses Real User Monitoring (RUM) captured from actual visitors to your website to profile its performance.
-In this way, it passively gathers and monitors how your website performs on real-world devices used by real-world users.
+Webperf uses [Real User Metrics](https://en.wikipedia.org/wiki/Real_user_monitoring) (RUM) captured from actual visitors to your website to profile its performance.
+In this way, Webperf passively gathers and monitors how your website performs on real-world devices used by real-world users.

 Webperf uses the battle-tested [Boomerang](https://akamai.github.io/boomerang/) JavaScript from Akamai, loaded asynchronously in a non-blocking iframe.
 Boomerang uses performance information from the user's browser via the [Navigation Timing API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_timing_API).